shizhao1100/type-check-plus/README.md

 # type-check-plus
-A library for javascript to check value is equle or not with the definition
+A library for javascript to check value is equal or not with the definition

 # Install
 ```shell